Also check out my credit help blog at: The Truth About Credit Cards.com!

 Loan-to-Value - the percentage of the appraised property value that is borrowed from a bank or lender.
 A down payment of 20% would create a loan-to-value of 80%.

-Margin - a given amount specified by the bank or lender which when added to the accompanying mortgage index sets the interest rate for an adjustable-rate mortgage.
+Margin – a fixed amount set by the bank/lender that when added to the mortgage index determines the interest rate on an adjustable-rate mortgage, e.g., 1%, 2%, etc.

 Mortgage Insurance - required insurance on a mortgage if the down payment is less than twenty percent and a single loan is used to finance the property.